Dec 08, 2023

-Plus, it can show various information about your audiences, such as their age, gender, interests, location, and devices used to open the website.
-Leverage these details to optimize your marketing strategy.
+The tool can also show insightful information about your audience, such as age, gender, interests, location, and devices used to open the website.
+Leverage these details to optimize your marketing strategy further.

-Manually integrating Google Analytics into a website requires some coding, though the process only takes a few steps.
+Setting up Google Analytics into a website requires some coding skills, though the process only takes a few steps.

-For WordPress users, we recommend installing a Google Analytics plugin.
-That way, its dashboard will be accessible from the admin panel.
+For WordPress users, we recommend installing a Google Analytics plugin like MonsterInsights.
+That way, its dashboard will be accessible from the WordPress admin panel.

 Set Your Pricing Accordingly

-The pricing strategy should suit the target buyers.
+The pricing strategy should suit your target audience.
 Charging too low can lower the products’ value, but aiming too high can make the brand less approachable.
-As such, striking the right balance is crucial.

-Online boutique owners can choose one of the three common pricing strategies below:
+Online boutique owners can choose from these common pricing strategies:

 - Cost-based.
 The calculation is simple – total all the production costs, then add a markup, typically around 50% or higher.
 The risk with this tactic is that material prices can increase unexpectedly and result in losses if you don’t charge more.

 - Value-based.
 A combination of the previous strategies.
-The price takes into account the production costs and what consumers are willing to pay given its value.
+The price considers the production costs and what consumers are willing to pay, given its value.

 Prioritize Your Customer Experience